aiven/devportal/docs/tools/cli/service.rst

 ..
 Note::

-  To avoid accidental service deletion, enable the termination protection during service :doc:`creation </docs/tools/cli/service#avn-cli-service-create>`  or :doc:`update </docs/tools/cli/service#avn-cli-service-update>` by using the ``--enable-termination-protection`` flag
+  To avoid accidental service deletion, enable the termination protection during service :ref:`creation <avn-cli-service-create>`  or :ref:`update <avn-cli-service-update>` by using the ``--enable-termination-protection`` flag

 ``avn service topic``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''